chadwick37/MandrillTransport-CakePHP/README.md

 		public $mandrill = array(
 			'transport' => 'Mandrill',
+			'emailFormat' => 'html',
 			'uri' => 'https://mandrillapp.com/api/1.0/',
 			'key' => 'your-key-here'
 		);

 	Be sure to update the API Key to your own key.
+Add other CakePHP settings as needed.

 2. Copy the `MandrillTransport.php` file to `/app/Lib/Network/Email/MandrillTransport.php`.